lessonly/scim_rails/README.md

 ##### Querying

 Currently the only filter supported is a single level `eq`.
-More operators can be added failry easily in future releases.
+More operators can be added fairly easily in future releases.
 The SCIM RFC documents nested querying which is something we would like to implement in the future.

 **Queryable attributes can be mapped in the configuration file.**